 Healthcare job profiles

 As well as suggested activities, the website has a wealth of easily-accessible articles and information for parents.
 The Tips and Advice section includes a 'Who am I?' feature which explores the various healthcare roles that parents may encounter during their child's early years, from midwives and sonographers to speech and language therapists.

 There's also a 'Science and Facts' section which gives insight into a child's brain development and how they come to understand the world.
 Engaging animated videos focus on a range of topics, including 'the science of singing to bump', 'how baby babble helps your baby to start speaking' and 'how walking can help with babies talking'.

 The Duchess of Cambridge is not the only high-profile supporter of Tiny Happy People.
 A number of other celebrity parents of young children are acting as ambassadors for the initiative, including JLS singer J B Gill, Coronation Street actress Jennie McAlpine, TV presenter Annie Price, Love Island's Jess Shears and Dom Lever, and Hollyoaks star Kieron Richardson.

 "Tiny Happy People is incredibly important, " explains J B Gill.
 "The activities are great for your child’s future communication skills to help them get the best start.
 For me, the best thing about being a parent is seeing them learn every day."

-We work hard to ensure our community have access to a number of great resources.
+We work hard to ensure our community have access to speech and language therapy tools.
 We have also written a series of blogs around navigating your speech and language therapy career.